 I wish I’d known about these options before I went to college and took on a mountain of debt.
 Believe me, putting in a little extra effort now will be worth it when you graduate and the bills have already been paid!

-About the Author – Since 2003, Anthony ONeal has helped thousands of students make good decisions with their money, relationships and education to live a well-balanced life.
+About the Author – Anthony ONEAL is one of Your Monthly Mentors.
+Since 2003, he has helped thousands of students make good decisions with their money, relationships and education to live a well-balanced life.
 Now Anthony has joined Ramsey Solutions to spread this encouraging message to students nationwide as a Ramsey Personality.
+Read More…

 You can also check out and Subscribe to Anthony’s Awesome YouTube Channel here… https://www.youtube.com/anthonyoneal